1. HOW TO GROW OLD DISGRACEFULLY

 How did the Queen come to be washing up at Crabtree Hall?
-Why doesn't Lady C like self-service tills, call centres in India, or teenage sales assistants?
+Why didn't Lady C become a debutante?
 What was the cause of her great embarrassment at a vicarage tea party?
 And why is she so at odds with her twin sister Millicent?

 The Dowager Entertains can be tailored in length to suit your timings and personalised to include some references to members of your organisation - which always raises a few extra laughs!